-Mueller expands special counsel office, hires 13 lawyers
+Robert Mueller expands special counsel office, hires 13 lawyers

 Fire special counsel?

-As Mueller assembles his investigative team, statements by Trump's friend Christopher Ruddy this week set off many new questions.
+As Mueller assembles his investigative team, statements by Trump's friend Christopher Ruddy this week set off new questions.

-Ruddy, who had been at the White House on Monday, told PBS that he thinks Trump is considering terminating the special counsel.
+Ruddy, who had been at the White House on Monday, told PBS that Trump is considering terminating the special counsel.

 "I think he's weighing that option," he said of Trump.